Why Does My Induction Cooktop Keep Turning off: Troubleshooting Tips

 • Incorrect size or placement: Cookware that is too small or not centered properly on the cooktop’s heating element can cause uneven heating and lead to shutdowns.
 Use appropriately sized cookware and align it correctly on the induction zone for optimal performance.

-See also Is Heritage Rock Cookware Safe?
+See also Is Bk Cookware Good?

 Malfunctioning Sensors